 Emotional appeal advertising is successful because people tend to have stronger memories of events connected with strong emotions.
 Emotional content is also highly shareable, as shown by the viral examples of good emotional advertising mentioned above.

-Local businesses can harness the power of emotions across their advertising campaigns, from SMS to digital ads to social media posts.
+Local businesses can harness the power of emotions across their advertising campaigns, from SMS to digital advertisements to social media posts—all with the power of AI.
 Develop emotional marketing strategies that create positive feelings in your target audience, and you’ll notice an increase in sales and engagement thanks to those emotional responses.